What happened to missing Malaysia Airlines flight MH370? Five theories evaluated

 The first officer was 27-year-old Fariq Abdul Hamid.
 He was on his first Boeing 777 mission without a training captain overseeing him, and had flown the aircraft only five times before.
 The investigators said his “ability and professional approach to work was reported to be good”.
 It seems unlikely that someone with such limited experience of the aircraft would be able to pull off such a plan.

-There have been a number of crashes believed to be perpetrated by suicidal pilots – including the crash of Air India 171 at Ahmedabad airport, seconds after take off for London Gatwick, in which one of the two pilots deliberately cut off the fuel supply.
-One passenger survived but a total of 260 people on the aircraft and the ground were killed.
+There have been a number of crashes believed to be perpetrated by suicidal pilots – including the crash of Air India 171 at Ahmedabad airport, seconds after take off for London Gatwick, in which it appears one of the two pilots deliberately cut off the fuel supply.
+A total of 260 people on the aircraft and the ground were killed; one passenger survived.

 But never has the subsequent crash been so delayed from the moment of seizure.